 For minor cosmetic rust or other damage, you should learn how to perform the work yourself.
 Even if it does not come out perfectly, well, it’s a racecar.
 A significant benefit I obtained by having a body shop as a sponsor was having them assist me with some of the various projects on my racecar.
 Of course it also helped them, since I did most of the grunt work.
 One valuable lesson that I learned was that there is a right way to perform bodywork, and then there is the other way for a car being raced.
 The point is that the car won’t be brought to car shows, so why spend a significant amount of time and money making the car as pretty as possible?
 By all means, I am not saying you shouldn’t take pride in your racecar and want it to look decent.
 What I am getting at is that vehicle contact and off-road excursions happen in racing and the fancy paint job won’t always remain perfect.
-Spend some time to learn how to use auto body fillers such as Bondo.
+As a result, it is still worth learning how to use auto body fillers such as Bondo.
 If the rust is cosmetic, there are a few other little tricks you can use.
 For exterior rust holes where Bondo may not work well, use a piece of sheet metal and rivet it into place.
 When I was confronted with a few minor rust spots in the interior of my car, I used some metal tape, and then painted right over it.
 Again, this refers to cosmetic damage, not structural damage, where you need to have someone with expertise complete the repair.
 If you take your time doing these repairs, the result can end up looking pretty decent, and you will save a significant amount of money.
-Just because I say that you should try and repair the vehicle yourself, if you are really struggling with a dent repair or updating the paintwork on your vehicle, this doesn’t mean you can’t ask for help, especially if you are willing to pay for a professional to get the car looking how you want it.
+Just because I say that you should try and repair the vehicle yourself, this doesn’t mean you can’t ask for help, especially if you are willing to pay for a professional to get the car looking how you want it.

 Painting the Racecar Interior